Michael Lerner (rabbi): Views

-Positive Judaism
+Jewish Renewal movement

 Lerner was associated with and promoted Jewish Renewal, having received his semikhah from the movement's founder, Rabbi Zalman Schachter-Shalomi.
 Jewish Renewal is a small Jewish religious movement that Lerner described as "positive Judaism", rejecting what he considered to be ethnocentric interpretations of the Torah.
-His publications promoted religious pluralism and progressive or liberal approaches to political problems.
-He was, for example, outspoken against xenophobia in the United States, and he attempted to build bridges with Christian, Buddhist and Muslim leaders around such issues.

 Lerner's call for a spiritual transformation of American society was first articulated in Tikkun and then in his book The Politics of Meaning.
 Lerner developed his ideas further in his books Spirit Matters (2000) and The Left Hand of God (2006).